Human Development and Family Relations Minor

 - Click here for information about Academic Policies

-- To earn a minor, students must complete 15 approved credit hours specific to the minor, maintain good academic standing in the courses, must complete their undergraduate degree concurrently, must satisfy all requirements in each of the areas below, in addition to their individual major requirements.
+- To earn a minor, students must complete 15 approved credit hours specific to the minor, maintain good academic standing in the courses, complete their undergraduate degree concurrently, and satisfy all requirements in each of the areas below, in addition to their individual major requirements.

-- Of those HDFR courses at least 9 credits must be completed at the University of Colorado Denver.
+- 9 credits of HDFR minor courses must be completed at the University of Colorado Denver.

 - Transfer courses must be approved by faculty and/or advisor to apply to the minor.